rchl/graphql-bigint/README.md

               Expected type "Int", found 9007199254740990.
 ```

 Why?
 64-bits would be too large for JavaScript's 53-bit limit.
 According to Lee Byron, a 52-bit integer spec would have been "too weird" [see this issue](https://github.com/graphql/graphql-js/issues/292).
+The spec therefore has 32-bit integers to ensure portability to languages that can't represent 64-bit integers.
+However, if you don't care about that, and you just want to use JavaScript's *special* 53-bit integers, you can use this scalar type instead!

 ## Usage